 This post may contain affiliate links.
 See full disclosure here.

-Very slowly, cut away your eraser to create the shapes you drew.
+Very slowly, cut away your eraser to create the shapes you drew with the xacto knife.
 Honestly, this step was much easier than I thought it would be.
 Just PLEASE be careful of those fingers!

-Next, use your pencil eraser like a mini stamp and get to stampin’!
+Next, use your pencil eraser like a mini stamp and get stamping!
 First I did my pineapple tops in the minty green ink.
 The pineapple turned out so great and then I set it aside to dry while I worked on my carrot.

 Making stamps is something I’ve wanted to try for a while and although this is more difficult than creating a more typical sized stamp and stamping on plain flat paper… I was completely smitten with the process.
 I mean, who doesn’t LOVE miniature things!

 I shared this picture of all my little mini stamps on Instagram.
 SO CUTE.